Scroll questions or select a topic to jump to that section:

 A. Contact the specific assessment’s helpdesk for information about technology set up.
 The Forward Exam has put out guidance for alternate site testing available on the Forward Exam Technology Resources webpage.

 A. District should be planning and preparing for set up as soon as possible.
-Any device updates may be more difficult this year with students off-site.
+Device updates may be more difficult if students are off-site.

 Parent Opt-out or Parent Refusal